SystemsApproach/security/systems.rst

 9.2 Secure Shell (SSH)
 ------------------------

-The Secure Shell (SSH) protocol is used to provide a remote login service, replacing the less secure Telnet used in the early days of the Internet.
+The Secure Shell (SSH) protocol provides a remote login service, replacing the less secure Telnet used in the early days of the Internet.
 SSH can also be used to remotely execute commands and transfer files.
 It is most often used to provide strong client/server authentication/message integrity—where the SSH client runs on the user’s laptop (for example) and the SSH server runs on some remote